- by Barney Davey

 I jumped into my current job because it suits me well.
 Having worked 30 years as a commission-based ad sales rep, I had the selling chops down.
 Likewise, I have long been interested in technology.
 Finding a job with a company that could use my skills and interests turned out to be as ideal as possible for me.

-UPDATE: I retired from working full-time late last year.
-Working harder than ever and enjoying it more than ever.
+UPDATE: I finally retired from working full-time.
+I’m now working harder than ever and enjoying it more than ever.